A collection of resources and inspiration for fellow community builders & (wellbeing) economy nerds.

 The story of City Repair is just awesome (google Mark Lakeman Ted Talk) – it is a story of how unified, creative and productive people can work with councils and government to create strong communities.
 From their initial beginnings and a simple idea, their work continues to this day. https://cityrepair.org/

 Best explained in their own words, “Transition is a movement that has been growing since 2005.
 It is about communities stepping up to address the big challenges they face by starting local.
 By coming together, they are able to crowd-source solutions.
 They seek to nurture a caring culture, one focused on supporting each other, both as groups or as wider communities.
-In practice, they are reclaiming the economysparking entrepreneurshipreimagining workreskilling themselves and weaving webs of connection and support.” https://transitionnetwork.org/
+In practice, they are reclaiming the economy …” https://transitionnetwork.org/

 Transition Streets emerged from The Transition Network in 2010, since then it has grown around the world.
 It is the practice of transition at a neighbourhood level, designed to move micro-communities toward sustainability by addressing energy, water, waste, food and transportation practices. http://transitionstreets.org/.
 The Australian site can be found here https://transitionaustralia.net/